-Task I Task 2

-Type of Task Submission Task Practical Task

-Date of Task Term 2, Week 5 Term 4, Week 5

-Outcomes FT5-6, FT5-7, FT5-13 FT5-1, FT5-10, FT5-11

-Topic Focus Students explore a range of foods for specific needs and the means to satisfy these.
-Students plan, prepare and present
+Task I Task 2 Type of Task Type of TaskSubmission TaskPr Date of TaskTerm 2, Week 5Term Term 4, Week 5 Outcomes FT5-6, FT5-7, FT5-13 FT5-1, FT5-10, FT5-11 Topic Focus Students explore a range of foods for specific needs and the means to satisfy these.
+Students plan, prepare and present safe, appealing food that reflects contemporary food trends.

-FT5-I demonstrates hygienic handling of food to ensure a safe and appealing product FT5-6 describes the relationship between food consumption, the nutritional value of foods and the health of individuals and communities FT5-7 justifies food choices by analysing the factors that influence eating habits FT5-10 selects and employs appropriate techniques and equipment for a variety of food-specific purposes FT5-II plans, prepares, presents and evaluates food solutions for specific purposes FT5-13 evaluates the impact of activities related to food on the individual, society and the environment
+FT5-I demonstrates hygienic handling of food to ensure a safe and appealing product FT5-6 describes the relationship between food consumption, the nutritional value of foods and the health of individuals and communities FT5-7 justifies food choices by analysing the factors that influence eating habits FT5-10 selects and employs appropriate techniques and equipment for a variety of food-specific purposes FT5-11 plans, prepares, presents and evaluates food solutions for specific purposes FT5-13 evaluates the impact of activities related to food on the individual, society and the environment